Maxime999/MetroCollect/USAGE.md

 MetroCollectValues can take up to **four arguments**:
 - the sampling interval in milliseconds, that is the duration to wait between two readings of kernel values.
 Default is 100 milliseconds
 - the length of the moving window in number of samples.
-Default is 10 (statisctics are computed every 10 samples)
+Default is 10 (statistics are computed every 10 samples)
 - the overlap of the moving window in number of samples, it must be less than the length of the window.
 Default is 0 (no overlap)
 - how many times to report metrics.
 Default is 0, which means unlimited time

-By default, statsics are thus computed and printed every 1 second.
+By default, statistics are thus computed and printed every 1 second.

 For example, `./MetroCollectStats 50 5 0 4` will read kernel values every 50 milliseconds, and compute and print stats every 5 samples (that is every 250 milliseconds), and it will do so 4 times.
 The program will thus run for 1 seconds.